-The Statewide CASE Team proposes that four methods be allowed to determine fan input power (Fan kW{design,system}) for each fan system, and that multiple methods could be used for a given fan system if needed:
+The Statewide CASE Team proposes that four methods be allowed to determine fan input power for each fan system, and that multiple methods could be used for a given fan system if needed:

 1. Calculated using default values in Table 140.4-E (Proposed).
-This approach would rely on a lookup table that provides default fan electrical input powers (with and without a motor controller) based on fan motor nameplate HP.
+This approach would rely on a lookup table that provides default fan electrical input powers based on fan motor nameplate HP.
 This would allow a designer or compliance official to simply sum the motor nameplate HP of all fans in the system to determine total fan electrical input power.
-The Statewide CASE Team developed the lookup table assuming motor efficiencies that align with minimum U.S. DOE motor efficiency.
+The Statewide CASE Team developed the lookup table assuming motor efficiencies that align with minimum U.S. DOE motor efficiency requirements and belt-drive transmission efficiencies.
 While this method is simple to use, it is conservative, as credit for high efficiency motors and transmissions (e.g., direct drive) is not possible.
-In certain cases, another option (as shown below) may yield a lower electrical input power and be preferable to use, especially if the fan system is close to not complying with the fan power budget.
+In certain cases, another option (1 or 2 above) may yield a lower electrical input and be preferable to use the fan system is close to not complying the fan power budget.

 - 2. Provided by manufacturer at design conditions.
-The broader HVAC industry is moving towards providing fan input power at design conditions.5 Similar to how fan manufacturers provide BHP to designers today for use in calculating compliance with the fan power limitations, fan manufacturers are already moving towards providing fan electrical input power at design conditions.
+The broader HVAC industry is moving towards providing fan input power at design conditions.
+Similar to how fan manufacturers provide BHP to designers today for use in calculating compliance with the fan power limitations, fan manufacturers are already moving towards providing fan electrical input power at design conditions.
 This is in part a result of manufacturers starting to publish FEI values per AMCA 208, and the expected adoption of ASRHAE 90.1-2019 by code setting bodies around the country.
 See Section 7.3 for more details. - 3.
 Calculated according to methods in Section 5.3 of ANSI/AMCA 208 at design conditions.
 This method is the least likely to be used, as it requires more manual calculation by the designer.
 However, the Statewide CASE Team recognizes the methods in Section 5.3 of ANSI/AMCA 208 are well regarded as accurate methods to determine fan input power and are inclusive of industry recognized procedures for estimating motor and transmission efficiency. - 4.
 Marked motor maximum electrical input power.
 This method is also unlikely to be used often but provides a method for determining input power into the fan motor, should other methods not be available.
-For motors with maximum electrical input power marked on the nameplate, this value can be used, but would likely be higher relative to how the motor is loaded under design conditions, thus is very conservative.
+For motors with maximum electrical input power marked on the nameplate, this value can be used, but would likely be higher relative to how the motor is loaded under design conditions.